 If you are on campus visit the library for support.
 Off-campus students can contact our IT Department by calling 1300 244 746.

 Access to Moodle is available through the Current Students home page.
-Use your Chisholm network access details to login to Moodle.
+Use your Chisholm student login details to access Moodle.

 Need help?
 Visit your campus library or speak with your teacher.